pdblackburn0-del/open_ocean_collective/README.md

 This implementation meets the requirement for secure role-based access and controlled content management within the application.

 ## Code Quality & Custom Logic (LO1.4)
+The Python code demonstrates good code quality through several practices.
+It contains custom Python logic, such as handling user sign-ups, logins, and surf trip registrations, which are not built-in functions.
+If/else conditions are used extensively, for example, to check if the user is authenticated before signing up for a trip or validating login credentials.
+Loops could be applied when iterating over lists of data, such as trip options or user information (not explicitly shown here but applicable in extended functionality).
+All functions and variables follow naming conventions, using descriptive snake_case names like meetups, SignupForm, and trip for readability.
+Docstrings are included for key functions, explaining their purpose, which aligns with PEP 8 guidelines.
+Overall, the code adheres to PEP 8 in formatting, indentation, and spacing, making it readable and maintainable.

+Short example logic explanation: “The meetups function checks if a POST request is made, verifies if the user is authenticated using if/else, and signs them up for a surf trip, showing custom logic with clear variable names and a descriptive docstring.”

 ## Testing (LO4)

+Light house testing was carried out to  verify the load times of each page.
+Photos were rendered to be smaller files based on these results and re uploaded to cloudinary:

+Landing page (index.html):

+[photo

 ## Version Control & GitHub (LO5)